-How do young children compare to the rest of the population?
+How do infants and toddlers compare to the rest of the population?

-The percentage of young children in low-income families surpasses that of adults.
-In addition, children under age 6 are more than twice as likely as adults aged 65 and older to live in poor families.
+The percentage of infants and toddlers in low-income families surpasses that of adults.
+In addition, children less than age three are more than twice as likely as adults aged 65 and older to live in poor families.